aedobbyn/bromine/README.md

 ## tub log

+* sept 27
+  * 10pm: wei turns on hot tub to 104 for the first time

 * sept 28
   * 6:30 - 8pm: wei cc dobby use hot tub
   * wei showers
   * wei turns it to 99 that night

 * sept 29
   * 10am: wei turns hot tub to 104